-The robot MobMan (see fig. 1) used throughout this paper consists of a mobile base, an 8-DoF antropomorphic arm and a 2-DoF head.
-It uses a 2D laser scanner for navigation, a second laser scanner and a stereo vision system (both mounted on the robot's pan/tilt-head) for object recognition, several gripper mounted tactile and force sensors to support grasping operations plus a camera and a structured light depth sensor also mounted at the endeffector.
+The robot MobMan (see fig. 1) used throughout this paper consists of a mobile base, an 8-DoF anthropomorphic arm and a 2-DoF head.
+It uses a 2D laser scanner for navigation, a (double) stereo vision system (mounted on the robot's pan/tilt-head) for object recognition, and several gripper mounted tactile and force sensors to support grasping operations plus a camera and a structured light depth sensor also mounted at the end-effector.